-- 1. A minimum of 350 high school students will be screened in Nevada County - 2.
-100% of students who screen positive will receive in-depth clinical interviews to assess need for further evaluation or treatment. - 3.
-For those who receive clinical interviews, 100% of all students who need support will be offered case management services. - 4.
-A minimum of 10 Prevention Group meetings will be conducted at participating high schools. - 5.
-As a result of the Prevention Group meetings, at least 70% of the participants will report a decrease in suffering related to mental illness and/or a 70% increase in protective factors. - 6.
-One hundred percent of individuals who receive a referral and accept case management services will receive follow-up services until they see the referred mental health service provider at least once or until services are no longer requested. - 7.
-Once the students and parents' consent is in place, one hundred percent of individuals who have untreated mental health symptoms will be referred to a mental health service provider in the community.
+1.A minimum of 400 high school students will be screened (300 in Western Nevada County, 100 for Eastern Nevada/Placer County)

+- 2.100% of students who screen positive will receive in-depth clinical interviews to assess need for further evaluation or treatment. - 3.For those who receive clinical interviews, 100% of all students who need support will be offered case management services. - 4.A minimum of 24 Prevention Group meetings will be conducted at participating high schools. - 5.As a result of the Prevention Group meetings, at least 70% of the participants will report a decrease in suffering related to mental illness and/or a 70% increase in protective factors. - 6.One hundred percent of individuals who receive a referral and accept case management services will receive follow-up services until they see the referred mental health service provider at least once or until services are no longer requested. - 7.Once the students and parents' consent is in place, one hundred percent of individuals who have untreated mental health symptoms will be referred to a mental health service provider in the community.